Revenue-Based Financing - How Does it Work? - Fleximize

 How does revenue-based financing work?

-Revenue-based finance is structured to give businesses immediate access to capital investment in return for future revenue shares.
-This agreement works around a pre-agreed percentage of shares up to a specific amount - referred to as the repayment cap.
+RBF gives businesses immediate access to funding in return for future revenue shares.
+It follows a pre-agreed percentage of shares up to a specific amount, known as the repayment cap.

 If your turnover then goes down to £45,000, you pay £4,500.
 These payments continue until the agreed repayment cap has been paid.

 As the example shows, repayments are calculated as a percentage of monthly revenue.
-In this way, revenue based finance is similar to merchant cash advance funding, in that it adapts to benefit a business’s cash flow.
+In this way, UK revenue-based financing is like merchant cash advance.
+It adapts to benefit a business’s cash flow.

-A lot is written about the advantages and pitfalls of debt and equity financing.
-Essentially, raising debt has the advantage of not diluting existing business ownership and control, whereas issuing equity does.
+Raising debt has the advantage of not diluting existing business ownership and control.
+Issuing equity does.

-Debt comes at the expense of a higher risk to the business and the owners; the debt must be paid back by some fixed date.
-If it isn't, the owners may lose their entire business and perhaps more if they provide personal guarantees or collateral to support the loan.
+Debt comes at a higher risk to the business and the owners.
+You must repay the debt by some fixed date.
+If not, the owners may lose their business and more if they have personal guarantees or collateral to support the loan.

-Equity, in contrast, doesn't need to be repaid, and if the business is struggling, there's no pressure to make regular payments to the shareholders.
-In good times profits are shared among the owners as dividends.
+Equity, in contrast, doesn't need to be repaid.
+If the business is struggling, you don't need to make regular payments to the shareholders.
+In good times, you share profits among the owners as dividends.
 This makes equity a much more flexible and less risky source of financing.

 Is revenue-based financing debt or equity?

-Like debt, revenue-based loans are non-dilutive; you don’t lose a stake in your business so you can maintain greater control over its destiny.
+Like debt, revenue-based loans are non-dilutive.
+You don’t lose a stake in your business, so you can maintain greater control.

 2. Fixed percentages and repayment caps